Updated: Aug 19

 If you listen to their babble when they are under two years of age you will hear that they have sentence structure already learnt!!

-Covering a pram
+Covering a pram - not a great idea!

-I am not a believer in covering a pram as the brain is stimulated by looking at trees moving in the breeze, looking near and far and everything in between, seeing new people while feeling safe with mum or dad, meeting animals on the walk and again feeling safe with mum and dad.
+The brain is stimulated by looking at trees moving in the breeze, looking near and far and everything in between, seeing new people while feeling safe with mum or dad, meeting animals on the walk and again feeling safe with mum and dad.

 Is my child ready for school?